Morsetus/devconnector/README.md

 ## Latest Edits

+Session 7.5 edits:
+Redux Store configurations.
+Registration page's functionality & actions update.
+Registration page's Error handling.
+Registration page and its functionalities are connected to the backend with redux, thunk & axios.

+Past edits:
 Session 7 edits:
-UI for Login and Register pages are done.
-Register page works with backend when axios is used.
+UI for Login and Registration page is done.
+Registration page works with backend when axios is used.

-Past edits:
+Past Sessions:
 Models/Schemas for Profile, User & Post have been made.
 Users, Profile & Posts's Public & Private routes have been made.
 Next validations have been made: education, expreience, is-empty, login, post, profile & register